consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/quick_fix.md

 ## 18.3.
 Update the Annotator
 When a `badProperty` annotation is created, the `badProperty.registerFix()` method is called.
-This method call registers the `SimpleCreatePropertyQuickFix` as the Intention Action for the Intellij Platform to use to correct the problem.
+This method call registers the `SimpleCreatePropertyQuickFix` as the Intention Action for the Consulo to use to correct the problem.

 ```java
 {% include /code_samples/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleAnnotator.java %}